PBSC-Hammond/CAI1001/Module_2/README.md

 # **Module 2: An Introduction to AI and Its History**
 ***(CLO 1B Measured)***

-Student will examine the field of ai and machine learning by:
+Student will examine the field of AI and machine learning by:
-- B) describing the history of ai
+- B) describing the history of AI

 * **Foundations of AI**
   * https://www.linkedin.com/learning/artificial-intelligence-foundations-thinking-machines/welcome?resume=false&u=98320770